The Exceptional Set in Goldbach's Problem with two Chen Primes: The additive problem with sieves

 \subsection{Asymptotics for the sifted convolution sum}

-We now apply lemmas \ref{lem_sie1} and \ref{lem_fundlem} to show an asymptotics for the additive problem with four pre-sieves. \begin{prop}[The additive problem with pre-sieves] For $1\leq i \leq 4$, let the functions $f_i\in \{ \omega, \Omega \}$ be pre-sieves as in Definition~\ref{def:presieve}.
+We now apply Lemmas~\ref{lem_sie1} and~\ref{lem_fundlem} to prove an asymptotic formula for the additive problem with four pre-sieves (Proposition~\ref{prop_presieveasmyp}), its variant twisted by the exceptional character (Proposition~\ref{prop_fundlem_exceptional}), and the resulting upper and lower bounds (Corollary~\ref{cor_upperlowersieve}). \begin{prop}[The additive problem with pre-sieves] For $1\leq i \leq 4$, let the functions $f_i\in \{ \omega, \Omega \}$ be pre-sieves as in Definition~\ref{def:presieve}.
 For any natural number $m$ and any $1\leq X\leq m$, we have

 \end{prop}

 \begin{proof} We write $\mathcal{P}=\prod_{5\leq p < P_1}p$, expand out the sieves $f_i$ according to their definitions, and observe that $(n,6)=1, (n+2,6)=1, (m-n,6)=1, (m-n+2,6)=1$ is equivalent to $m\equiv 4 \pmod 6, n\equiv 5\pmod 6$.
 This leads to